 France's objections generated widespread international ridicule, particularly in the United Kingdom.
 "Water-boo," crowed The Sun.
 "Just for once, France DOESN'T surrender," sneered The Daily Mail.
 One Conservative politician decried the French lack of respect for "a momentous event in Europe’s history and an important one for freedom and democracy."

-These cross-Channel jibes are especially striking given that Britain, while a member of the European Union, doesn't actually use the euro.
-Or as another politician put it, "I know the euro is a useless currency, but I didn’t know that the French still could not cope with the fact they were defeated."
+These cross-Channel jibes are especially striking given that Britain, which left the European Union after a contentious 2016 referendum, never actually used the euro.
+As one pro-Brexit politician put it, "I know the euro is a useless currency, but I didn’t know that the French still could not cope with the fact they were defeated."

-In the two hundred years since the battle different groups have disagreed over just how significant the fighting really was and what its legacy has meant.
+In the years since the battle different groups have disagreed over just how significant the fighting really was and what its legacy has meant.

 The challenge of interpreting Waterloo began almost as soon as the guns fell silent.
 Napoleon himself published the first French-language account of the battle.
 Over the succeeding years, his subordinates, acolytes and detractors all put their own accounts to paper – as did his British, German, and Dutch adversaries.
 The growing European literacy rate not only led to an unprecedented number of witness accounts from soldiers and civilians who had lived through the wars, but also guaranteed a large, engaged audience for published works.